fg-research/website/docs/_sources/blog/product/index.rst.txt

-    Real-time monitoring of epileptic patients can prevent injuries and complications by alerting caregivers or medical personnel during a seizure, ensuring prompt assistance and reducing the risk of accidents or unexpected death...
+    Real-time monitoring of epileptic patients can prevent injuries and complications by alerting caregivers or medical personnel during a seizure, ensuring prompt assistance and reducing the risk of accidents or unexpected death.
+Different wearable devices have been developed for remote real-time monitoring of epileptic patients, and deep learning models have been shown to be effective at detecting epileptic seizures from wearable signals...

     .. grid:: 2
         :margin: 0 3 auto auto